One of the most devastating but liberating discoveries, according John Piper, is that we can't make ourselves love God.

 A. W. Tozer, in his book The Pursuit of God, writes that "if we cooperate with Him in loving obedience, God will manifest Himself to us, and that manifestation will be the difference between a nominal Christian life and a life radiant with the light of His face."

-I wonder: Where does the "love obedience" come from?
+I wonder: Where does the "loving obedience" come from?

 Tozer asks: "Why do some persons 'find' God in a way that others do not?"

 Tozer defines "finding God" as "becoming more closely united in mind and heart" with God.
 And those who exercise and not neglect the longing within to know God in the deepest ways possible this side of Heaven will develop "spiritual receptivity."